danielwellman/hexagonal_kata_java/NOTES.md

       void notify(Notifier notifier);
   But I thought this felt like an odd coupling -- now People have a special feature to notify many folks?
 This initially felt like a strange coupling to me.
+* I split up the adapter portion of the PersonRegistry.
+At first I thought I'd implement everything - the file loading, parsing, and filtering - in one object.
+That felt like a lot of responsibilities for one class, so I split it up the responsibilities like so:
+    - The in-memory implementation of the PersonRegistry has a PeopleSource that can get the list of people.
+      That leaves this registry implementation's job to filter the appropriate people given their birthdays.
+    - An integration test checks the PeopleSource, which loads a file, parses each line, and returns a collection of People.
+This object may still have responsibilities that could be split up, but for now I'm OK with it living in all in one class.
+As an exercise, I may try to split up the parsing a bit more into a more declarative format.
+    - Therefore, the in-memory implementation of the PersonRegistry can be unit tested, mocking out the collaborating PeopleSource.
+This implementation is essentially a filter.
+    - It still feels appropriate to me that the PersonRegistry lives in the adapter layer, since I can imagine implementing a SQL or other database adapter which might implement the filtering using the tools of that datasource (SQL where clauses, etc.)
+    - I can imagine implementing what J. B. Rainsberger calls "contract tests" for the PersonRegistry to make sure the contracts are obeyed by all implementations.
+* Thought: When considering how to build the "handle leap day birthdays" story, I at first thought I would put the comparison in the PersonRegistry implementation.
+Then I realized that this was domain logic, and seemed like it could be implemented in the domain layer.
+This meant that the PersonRegistry implementation (in-memory with a file system data source) would really be "find all people with a birthday on the given date", and something in the domain figures out the appropriate date to ask for, given the current year.
+  * I brainstormed some ideas of where this comparison logic could live:
+      * Directly in the BirthdayService.
+      * On the Person.
+Something like "Give me your effective birthday given this year/date".
+      * In some sort of strategy used by the BirthdayService.
+    I am leaning towards having it on the Person, though that makes me think I might have a value object that I'd want to mock in my BirthdayService test.
+That is, I'll probably want to make sure that the service asks something for the effective date, and then looks up the list of people in the registry.
+I'll consider this...

 ## Ideas